liorosenman/flights_project/readme.md

     5. Logger for each execution of view
     5. More attractive login
     6. Is AirportUserManager neccessary?
+    7. A entity is limited to its own actions.

 # When buying a ticket to a flight (Country and UserRoles exist): *6.12.24
     1. Create administator // DONE